 Popcorn ceilings were mainly used to hide imperfections builders.

 They also muffled noise because of the absorbed sound.

 Is It Safe To Remove The Popcorn Ceiling?

 Removing popcorn ceilings is safe in most cases.

 Asbestos was used in many textured ceilings until the 1970s due to its ability to withstand heat and fire.
-If you don’t know when your home was built or if the ceiling was installed, testing is important.
+If you don’t know when your home was built or if the ceiling was installed, testing is essential.